ToGanz/budgeting-app-backend/README.md

 A user can have many budgeting plans.
 A plan has many transactions and a Transaction has one category.

 To use the functionality of the api, you first have to create an account and login.
 The login returns a JSON Web Token.
-This token has to be used in the header under the "authorization" key.
+This token has to be used in the header under the "Authorization" key.

 * [Users](#users)
   * [Sign up](#sign-up)